campoy/embedmd/README.md

 > You can install Go by following [these instructions](https://golang.org/doc/install).

-`embedmd` is written in Go, so if you have Go installed you can install it with `go get`:
+`embedmd` is written in Go, so if you have Go 1.16 or later installed, you can install it with `go install`:

 ```
-go get github.com/campoy/embedmd
+go get github.com/halvards/embedmd@latest
 ```

 This will download the code, compile it, and leave an `embedmd` binary in `$GOPATH/bin`.

-Eventually, and if there's enough interest, I will provide binaries for every OS and architecture out there ... _eventually_.

 ## Usage: